 REE 5209 Advanced Real Estate Finance and Investment

-Combined program substitution for REE 4143 Real Estate Market Analysis
+Combined pathway substitution for REE 4143 Real Estate Market Analysis

 Prerequisite: REE5205.
 This course provides advanced treatment of the commercial mortgage and real estate equity markets.
 Topics include in-depth discussion of financing income-producing properties; commercial mortgage underwriting; real estate investment trusts; and the decisions faced by institutions regarding their property and mortgage portfolios.
 Emerging topics of special interest also are discussed.

 - 3 credit hours, offered spring semester